Department of Numbers

 Las Cruces, New Mexico Unemployment

-The BLS reported that the unemployment rate for Las Cruces fell 0.1 percentage points in January 2023 to 4.5%.
-For the same month, the metro unemployment rate was 1.0 percentage points higher than the New Mexico rate.
-The unemployment rate in Las Cruces peaked in July 2020 at 9.1% and is now 4.6 percentage points lower.
+The BLS reported that the unemployment rate for Las Cruces rose 0.1 percentage points in November 2023 to 4.5%.
+For the same month, the metro unemployment rate was 0.6 percentage points higher than the New Mexico rate.
+The unemployment rate in Las Cruces peaked in May 2020 at 8.7% and is now 4.2 percentage points lower.
+From a post peak low of 3.9% in September 2022, the unemployment rate has now grown by 0.6 percentage points.
 You can also compare Las Cruces unemployment with unemployment in other cities.

 Unemployment Rate: Las Cruces, New Mexico, National